Mte90/TurboDRF/README.md

 - 👨‍💻 **Solo Developers** - Build full-stack apps without a team

+## 📋 Known Limitations

+While TurboDRF handles most Django field types automatically, there are a few limitations to be aware of:

+### Field Type Support

+- **JSONField**: JSONFields are not filterable through the API due to django-filter limitations.
+They are included in API responses but cannot be used for filtering queries.
+- **BinaryField**: Binary fields are excluded from filtering for security and performance reasons.
+- **FilePathField**: File path fields are not filterable to prevent directory traversal attacks.

+These fields will still be included in your API responses and can be read/written normally - they just cannot be used as filter parameters in API queries.

 ## 📝 License

 TurboDRF is MIT licensed.
 See [LICENSE](LICENSE) for details.